alejandrochang/StudyGuideNotes/node.md

 4. The ability to communicate over the internet.
 5. The ability to accept requests and send responses. (standard format)
 6. A way to deal with work that takes a long time (asynchronous requests)

+The Node Core (C++ Core) is a core of features/utilities built in C++ made available to JS via the hooks in the V8 engine.
+Node.js accepts JS and allows

+The JS Core is the core made up of features/utilities already built for you in JS to perform tasks.
+Most of those JS files are actually wrappers for the C++ code.
+(They get the code from the C++ files and they modify them using JS code)